-Between 2010 and 2020 there was approximately 0.4 percent annual population growth in the PMA, which lagged the MSA and the national population growth.
-Over the next five years, the population growth in the PMA is projected to increase at a 0.7 percent annual rate, which trails the MSA and matches the national projections.
-The current population of the PMA is 81,724 and is expected to be 84,406 in 2025.
-The current number of households in the PMA is 29,685 and is expected to be 30,700 in 2025.
-Renter households are concentrated in the lowest income cohorts, with 40.7 percent of renter households in the PMA are earning incomes between \$20,000 and \$59,999.
-The Subject will target tenants earning between \$26,571 and \$62,580.
+Between 2010 and 2020, there was approximately 3.6 percent annual growth in senior population in the PMA, which was less than that of the MSA and greater than the national senior population growth rate over the same time period.
+The current senior population of the PMA is 22,753 and is expected to be 24,585 in 2025.
+The current number of senior households in the PMA is 13,251 and is expected to be 14,422 in 2025.
+Senior renter households are concentrated in the lowest income cohorts, with 53.5 percent of renter households in the PMA earning incomes between \$0 and \$50,000.
+The Subject will target senior tenants earning between \$0 and \$52,960.
+Absent subsidy, the Subject would target tenants earning between \$18,600 and \$52,960.
 Therefore, the Subject should be well-positioned to service this market.
-Overall, the projected growth in the population and households along with the high concentration of renter households at the lowest income cohorts indicates significant demand for affordable rental housing in the market.
+Overall, senior population growth in the PMA and the concentration of renter households at the lowest income cohorts indicates significant demand for affordable rental housing in the market.